 How does antivirus software work?

 Many antivirus software programs still download malware definitions straight to your device and scan your files in search of matches.
 Most malware regularly morphs in appearance to avoid detection.

-It stores malware definitions in Cloud instead of storing examples of recognized malware on your device.
-This allows us to take up less space, scan faster and maintain a more robust threat library.
+It stores malware definitions in the Cloud instead of storing examples of recognized malware on your device.
+This allows us to take up less space, scan faster, and maintain a more robust threat library.

 Advantages of using antivirus software

 The software mainly performs a prophylactic function.
 It detects any potential virus and then works to remove it.
 Any antivirus may combat many viruses in a single day without your knowledge.

 Pop-up ads and spam websites are one of the most used gateways by the viruses to infect your computer and then damage your files.